-In each case, it is necessary to include an original version of the document where possible, along with a photocopy of each document.
+In each case, it is necessary to include an original version of the document where possible, along with a photocopy.
 The photocopies will be retained by the recruitment team, with the original documents returned to you.

-If your interviewing region has additional requirements for the eligibility folder to that detailed below, you will be notified in advance of interviews and this will supersede the information supplied here.
+If there are any additional requirements for the eligibility folder to that detailed below, you will be notified in advance of interviews.

 How to organise your Eligibility Folder